 Now, it may seem like we’re one “recommended by” away from running right into an Inception-esque real estate concept, but the system of real estate agent referrals can actually be easy to understand as long as it’s explained properly.
 In order to better understand how real estate agent referrals work, let’s go over the entire concept bit by bit:

 In essence, a real estate referral agent is a professional who is there to refer you to the right real estate agents for any of your needs.
 You can think of them as another agent in the industry, but they’re the AGENT’S agent.
 Typically, real estate referral agents actually have real estate licenses of their own.
 Many have affiliations with different types of real estate brokerages.
 However, in the case of a real estate referral agent, they don’t directly work with a client by listing or locating a property for them.
 Instead, they find clients the right agent for their real estate-related needs.
+And, buying a property without an agent can get confusing.

 On finders fees